How to Clean and Lubricate Brake Calipers on a Motorcycle

 The most common cause of damage to brake calipers is corrosion.
 This can happen when they are not maintained, and the brake fluid is allowed to evaporate.

-There you have it!
+So there you have it!
 A quick and easy guide to lubricating your brake calipers.
-As always, make sure to consult your owner’s manual for specific instructions on how to clean and lubricate your bike’s brake calipers.
-And most importantly, get out there and start riding.
+As always, consult your owner’s manual for specific instructions on how to clean and lubricate your bike’s brake calipers.
+And most importantly, get out there and start riding

 John D. Archer